ing-bank/lion/README.md

 ## How to contribute

 Lion Web Components are only as good as its contributions.
-Read our [contribution guide](./CONTRIBUTING.md) and feel free to enhance/improve our product .
+Read our [contribution guide](./CONTRIBUTING.md) and feel free to enhance/improve our product.

+## Contact
+Feel free to create a github issue for any feedback or questions you might have.
+You can also find us on the Polymer slack in the [#lion](https://polymer.slack.com/messages/CJGFWJN9J/convo/CE6D9DN05-1557486154.187100/) channel.

+You can join the Polymer slack by visiting [Polymer Slack Invite](https://join.slack.com/t/polymer/shared_invite/enQtNTAzNzg3NjU4ODM4LTkzZGVlOGIxMmNiMjMzZDM1YzYyMzdiYTk0YjQyOWZhZTMwN2RlNjM5ZDFmZjMxZWRjMWViMDA1MjNiYWFhZWM).

 ## Support and issues